 Blockchain holds records for cross border transactions in a secure cryptographic ledger network where network participants have their own private keys assigned to them for every specific transaction which they make; these are encrypted using digital signatures as identifying features.

 The Blockchain networks decentralized platform is shared across a peer-to-peer network and network participants get the same updated and sync version at any given time.
 This means that there is no single point of failure.
-The enormous computing power of blockchain that requires the permission from 51% of users on the network to make any changes to the user data provides a robust security framework which is protected from hackers.
+The enormous computing power of blockchain that requires permission from 51% of users on the network to make any changes to the user data provides a robust security framework that is protected from hackers.
 Traditional financial institutions are prone to data hacks by criminal elements.
 Blockchain enables authorities to track criminal elements and it has made it easier to track stolen money.

 Benefits Of Making Blockchain Payments:

 - Cost efficient

 - Immediate with no intermediaries.

 - Transparent with improved visibility.

 - Highly secure with a decentralized payments platform.